-Is your data safe?
-Here's how to back up your Mac to an external drive
+How to Back Up Your Mac | Digital Trends

 Step 6: Head over to Security Options.

-Choose Security Options and make sure the drive is set to write over any past data at least three times (for SATA drives, not SSDs).
+Choose Security Options and make sure the drive is set to write over any past data at least three times (only for HDDs, not SSDs).

 Step 7: Erase and confirm.